wmuth/ansible-personal-config/README.md

 # ansible-personal-config
-Ansible configurations for my personal systems
+Ansible configurations for my personal systems.

-**Work In Progress**
+I use these in combination with backups and very minimal manual work to create fully configured and uniform systems.

+##These will pretty much always get updated and worked on
+###However for now the basic setup and laptop roles are considered 'complete'